box/developer.box.com/guides/box-ai/index.md

 </Message>

-The Box AI API extends Box AI to use in your custom applications.
-For example, you can use Box AI Q&A functionality in your third party integration, or generate content right in your product’s content editor.
+The Box AI API allows you to use Box AI functionality in your custom applications.
+For example, you can implement Box AI question and answer functionality in your third party integration or generate content right in your product’s content editor.

-The API is built with ease of use in mind.
-Call the API, provide your
-document(s) or content, and
-provide your prompt.

 ## Capabilities

-Box AI API provides a number of capabilities designed to help you build LLM into your customer applications work flows.
+Box AI API provides a number of capabilities designed to help you build Large
-You can build Q&A, generate text, and even provide a Metadata template and ask Box AI to suggest values.
-All within the Box Platform you are already using for your other content integrations.

-### Q&A

-Think of Q&A as a chatbot.
-Provide the
+Language Models (LLMs) into
+your customer applications work flows.
+Currently, you can use Box AI to answer posted questions or generate text.

+### Questions to Box AI

+To interact with Box AI, you need to
-Box file ID(s) of the content you want to interact with, provide a prompt, and ask the Large Language Model (LLM).
+Box file ID(s) of the content you want to interact with, and a send a prompt.
+Box AI will come back with an answer.

-### Text Generation
+### Generating text

-Much like the functionality Box AI provides inside of Notes, generate text with the power of LLM.
-You must still provide a Box file ID and a prompt.
+You can use the power of LLM to generate text.
+For example, you can ask Box AI to summarize an article.